Low Speed Chase in Kennewick Lasted Over an Hour; Here's Why - News Break

 Low Speed Chase in Kennewick Lasted Over an Hour; Here's Why

-KENNEWICK, WA – At around 10:58pm last night, Wednesday July 7th, Kennewick Police Department Criminal Apprehension Team (CAT) was informed of a suspect Daniel J. Doyle, 24, who had a Felony Warrant for Possession with Intent to Dispense or Distribute Fentanyl, four Misdemeanor Warrants for Failure to Appear – Driving with a Suspended License in the Third Degree, and active Probable Cause to arrest due to eluding a police vehicle.www.fox41yakima.com
+KENNEWICK, WA - Kennewick Police explain why they called off the "low" speed chase Wednesday evening in Kennewick.
+Wednesday, July 7th, at 10:58 PM the Kennewick Police Department's Criminal Apprehension Team (CAT) was informed of a suspect Daniel J. Doyle, 24, who had a Felony Warrant for Possession with Intent to Dispense or Distribute Fentanyl, four Misdemeanor Warrants for Failure to Appear – Driving with a Suspended License in the Third Degree, and active Probable Cause to arrest due to eluding a police vehicle.www.nbcrightnow.com

 Comments / 0